prasadrenukdas/wawa-jr/README.md

 If you have an emulator running, you can also do `./gradlew installDebug` to install it to the emulator immediately.

-**Note:** When building for debug, Android will still try to connect to the development server for the bundle / reloading.
-I think it's safe to ignore this for testing purposes, or to use the server for debugging.

 #### Release
 First, set whatever environment variables you need for the build.